Each film-coated tablet contains: Escitalopram oxalate equivalent to escitalopram 10 mg.

 Children and adolescents (<18 years): Escitalopram should not be used in the treatment of children and adolescents under the age of 18 years.

 Reduced renal function: Dosage adjustment is not necessary in patients with mild or moderate renal impairment.
-Caution is advised in patients with severely reduced renal function (CLCR less than 30 ml/min.).
+Caution is advised in patients with severely reduced renal function (Clcr less than 30 ml/minute).

-Poor metabolisers of CYP2C19: For patients who are known to be poor metabolisers with respect to CYP2C19, an initial dose of 5 mg daily during the first two weeks of treatment is recommended.
+Poor metabolizers of CYP2C19: For patients who are known to be poor metabolizers with respect to CYP2C19, an initial dose of 5 mg daily during the first two weeks of treatment is recommended.
 Depending on individual patient response, the dose may be increased to 10 mg daily.

-Symptoms: Symptoms seen in reported overdose of escitalopram include symptoms mainly related to the central nervous system (ranging from dizziness, tremor, and agitation to rare cases of serotonin syndrome, convulsion, and coma), the gastrointestinal system (nausea/vomiting), and the cardiovascular system (hypotension, tachycardia, QT prolongation, and arrhythmia) and electrolyte/fluid balance conditions (hypokalaemia, hyponatraemia).
+Symptoms: Symptoms seen in reported overdose of escitalopram include symptoms mainly related to the central nervous system (ranging from dizziness, tremor, and agitation to rare cases of serotonin syndrome, convulsion, and coma), the gastrointestinal system (nausea/vomiting) and the cardiovascular system (hypotension, tachycardia, QT prolongation, and arrhythmia) and electrolyte/fluid balance conditions (hypokalemia, hyponatremia).